The Brownian Spatial Coalescent: Proofs

 This proves \cref{prop:xifvstationary,thm:timereversalintro}.
-To deduce \cref{thm:xigenealogiesintro}, we need to show that the coalescent process obtained from $\boldsymbol Z^n$ by projecting onto the trajectories of only the initial $n$ particles and their ancestors (equivalently by forgetting about all resampled particles and their ancestors), has the law of a Brownian spatial coalescent.
-This essentially follows from the definitions, and the strong Markov property of the Brownian spatial coalescent.
-A formal argument first observes that the statement is true by definition if we stop at the time $t ^{(1)}$ of the first coalescence--resampling event, and using an inductive argument we can assume it is true started from the smaller number of particles remaining after the first merge event.
+To deduce \cref{thm:xigenealogiesintro}, we need to show that the coalescent process obtained from $\boldsymbol Z^\ell$ by projecting onto the trajectories of only the initial $\ell$ particles and their ancestors (equivalently by forgetting about all resampled particles and their ancestors), has the law of a Brownian spatial coalescent.
+This essentially follows from the definitions, and the strong Markov property of the Brownian spatial coalescent: First, observe that the statement is true by definition if we stop at the time $t ^{(1)}$ of the first coalescence--resampling event.
+Using an inductive argument, we can then assume the claim is true started from the smaller number of particles remaining after the first merge event.
 Then the strong Markov property of the Brownian spatial coalescent applied at time $t^{(1)}$, and sampling consistency imply that the overall law is the same.